1993 IGA Tennis Classic

-The 1993 IGA Tennis Classic was a women's tennis tournament played on indoor hard courts at The Greens Country Club in Oklahoma City, Oklahoma in the United States that was part of Tier III of the 1993 WTA Tour.
+The 1993 IGA Tennis Classic was a women's tennis tournament played on indoor hard courts at The Greens Country Club in Oklahoma City in the United States that was part of Tier III of the 1993 WTA Tour.
 It was the eighth edition of the tournament was held from February 15 through February 21, 1993.
 Third-seeded Zina Garrison-Jackson won the singles title and earned $27,000 first-prize money.